Aggregated scores

 The initial stage of the protocol is dedicated to identifying the set of KPIs relevant to the benchmark study.
 The authors illustrate this with an example involving three primary KPIs: the problem size, the solution quality, and the runtime of the quantum device.
 In their example, the quality of the solution obtained with the quantum computer is expressed concerning a reference solution found classically.

-For a fixed-size problem, data points are collected using different problem instances and varying runtimes.
-Each axis is normalized to a \([0, 1]\) range, enabling data visualization in a two-dimensional plane.
-The Pareto front between the quality of the solution and the runtime can be approximated using lamé curves (see Figure).
-The area under each curve is computed, with the integral of the blue curve exceeding that of the red curve in the given example.
-These integrals are summed across all problem sizes, giving the final QuAS score.
-The quantum computer yielding the highest QuAS score is identified as the most effective method for solving the target problem.
+For a fixed problem size, data points are collected using different problem instances and varying runtimes.
+These data points are then plotted in a two-dimensional plane, where one axis represents solution quality and the other runtime.
+Both axes are normalized to the \([0, 1]\) range.
+The Pareto front between solution quality and runtime is approximated using Lamé curves (see Figure).
+Data points of the same color correspond to problem instances of the same size.
+The area under each curve is computed, with larger integrals indicating better performance.
+These integrals are summed across all problem sizes (blue and red), giving the final QuAS score.
+The quantum computer achieving the highest QuAS score is identified as the most effective computer for solving the target problem.

 Each KPI can be weighted according to the user’s choice, and offsets can be added to each quantity to normalize the score.